Kikoku/web-integration-api-docs/source/includes/_locations.md

 })(window.DDC.API);
 ```

-On a custom landing page created for the purpose of this target, it will represent the entirety of the empty space between the header and footer.
+This element will represent the entirety of the empty space between the header and footer on a custom landing page.

 The example implementation can be tested here:
 <a href="https://www.roimotors.com/tools/your-landing-page.htm">https://www.roimotors.com/tools/your-landing-page.htm</a>

-Alternatively, you can add this URL parameter to any Dealer.com website URL: `ssePageId=v9_WEB_INTEGRATION_GENERIC_FULL_WIDTH_V1_1`

 You will need to subscribe to the <a href="#page-load-v1">`page-load-v1`</a> event, then use the <a href="#page-event">event</a> value of `payload.pageName` to ensure you only target your dedicated landing page.